Skip to Content

 Research Challenge

-The condition is caused by a mutation in the cystic fibrosis transmembrane conductance regulator (CFTR) gene which is responsible for the regulation of salt and water levels in the body.
-The mutations can lead to the build-up of thick mucus in the lungs, digestive tract and other parts of the body causing persistent chest infections, resulting in lung damage and an early death.
+It is caused by mutations in the cystic fibrosis transmembrane conductance regulator (CFTR) gene which is responsible for a protein that regulates salt and water levels in the body.
+These mutations can lead to the build-up of thick mucus in the lungs, digestive tract and other parts of the body causing persistent chest infections, resulting in lung damage and premature death.

 Our Approach